Rose (comics): Characters

 Rose, Briar, Mim, the Lord of the Locusts, and Lucius Down, the bartender at the Barrelhaven Tavern in the original series, have significant roles.
 The Rat Creatures, monsters for which Bone is well known, also make an appearance, though the ones that have individual personalities in Bone do not appear in Rose.
-The Veni-Yan, a benevolent religious order, makes a appearance while the Great Red Dragon also does the same.
+The Veni-Yan, a benevolent religious order, makes an appearance while the Great Red Dragon also does the same.
 The only characters in Rose that do not appear in Bone are Rose's two talking dogs, whom only she can understand.

-In Bone flashbacks, Briar looks a little older than Rose.
-In Rose, however, Briar ages for failing the Lord of the Locusts, though it is possible that eventually she was given some of her youth back by the Lord of the Locusts as he had other plans for her to complete.

-Balsaad and the Lambton Worm

-It appears that the whole plot of Balsaad, the way to defeat him, and Rose's choosing to kill her dog instead of Briar are all influenced by the legend of Lambton Worm from north-east England.
-The Lambton Worm regenerated itself by reattaching body parts that were cut off.
-It was defeated in the River Wear when John Lambton cut it into pieces that washed away.
-A witch or wise woman had told Lambton that he must kill the first living thing he saw after defeating the worm.
-Lambton saw his father first, but instead killed the hound that he saw second.